SeriousOldMan/Simulator-Controller/Docs/Tyre Compounds.md

 Once a set of tyre compound mappings has been defined, these can be used to describe the available tyre compounds for agiven car.
 There are several ways to do this.

+### Simulator specific Tyre Compound identifiers

+A word about the tyre compound identifiers used by the different simulators:

+Normally, you can use exactly the name, which is visible in the user interface of the given simulator.
+If a tyre compound is named "Hypercar Road (HR)" in *Assetto Corsa*, for example, you must use this as internal identifier as well.
+If this doesn't work as expected, you can take a look in the *.data files you find in the *Simulator Controller\Temp\[Simulator]* folder in your user *Documents* folder, with *[Simulator]* substitued by the short code of a given simulator, for example *AMS2*.
+Search for "TyreCompoundRaw".
+This field will contain the internal tyre compound identifier used by the given simulator.

+A special case is *Automobilista 2* and also *Project CARS 2*.
+The underlying simulation engine does not provide any tyre compound information at all.
+You may use any identifier here, even the placeholder "*".
+The system will work with relative offsets to compensate for this deficit.

 ### *Tyre Data* files

 A special meta data file can be created for each simulator, which contains the tyre compound mappings for a set of cars.
 Files are provided with the Simulator Controller distribution.
 These files, which are named "Tyre Data.ini", reside in the *Resources\Simulator Data\[Simulator]* folder, with *[Simulator]* substitued by the short code of a given simulator, for example *AMS2*.
 They contain a growing list of car and compound definitions, but they will never be complete, since the list of available cars is simply to large.
 Here is an example of such a file (in this case for *Assetto Corsa*):